phel-lang/phel-lang.org/content/documentation/html-rendering.md

 # "<div style=\"background:green;color:red;\">bar</div>"
 ```

 Class lists can be build by vectors or maps.
-If a map is provided the keys of the map are the class names and the values are evaluated to true or false.
+If a map is provided the keys of the map are the class names, and the values are evaluated to true or false.
 Only keys with true values are added to the final class list.

 ```phel
 (html [:div {:class [:a]}]) # <div class=\"a\"></div>